 Many existing or potential subscribers are bound to contact customer support with grievances or queries respectively.
 A non-reactive support team is highly detrimental to the image and brand value of the business.
 Even if a support team reaches out to the grieving customer, their response may fall on deaf ears if there was a lack of timely and proactive intervention.
 Such displeased customers can vent out their frustration over social media and online forums thus causing public damage to the company’s reputation.
 To prevent such cases, not only does the support team need to be on their toes but software that enables quick record and easy access to registered grievances are required to be up to date.
 A tech partner like Enveu which executes the backend work on streaming applications can set these tools up for you.

 In essence, create good content and engage your subscribers once they sign up.
 Customers will by themselves get attracted to your OTT platform if it is built on a mix of good technology, partnerships and promotional efforts.
-Make sure you enlist the help of a technology partner such as Enveu who will have a host of diversified features to enrich your video streaming service and thereby reverse the loss of subscribers.
+Make sure you enlist the help of a technology partner such as Enveu who will have a host of diversified features to enrich your video streaming service and thereby reverse the loss of subscribers and reduce the OTT churn rate with OTT subscription management software.
 Get in touch with us today!